 See FindLaw's Medical Malpractice section for additional articles and resources.

 When Does the Statute Begin to Run in Medical Malpractice Cases?

 Courts take different views on when the statute of limitations begins to run in medical malpractice cases.
 To some extent, the difference in these views is a reflection of the wording in the statutes.
 The difference also reflects the courts' views on the relative merit of protecting injured parties versus protecting medical providers by enabling them to defend themselves when records are still in existence and recollections are still fresh.

 In some courts, the time for filing a claim begins to run upon the occurrence of the act or omission the plaintiff claims constituted malpractice.
 Other courts say that the time begins running when the act or omission results in injury.
 Another view is that the time begins to run when the plaintiff discovered or should have discovered he or she was injured.
 A fourth view is that the time begins to run when the treatment concludes.

-State laws are frequently revised from year-to-year, including statutes of limitations, so it is important to speak with an attorney to understand how your state's current laws will apply in your case.
-Go here to find an experienced medical malpractice attorney near you.
+State laws are frequently revised from year to year, including statutes of limitations, so it's important to speak with an attorney to understand how your state's current laws will apply in your case.
+An injury attorney specializing in medical malpractice cases will be able to evaluate your case and help you determine your next steps.
+Talk to a medical malpractice attorney near you to learn more.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.